-- Cover the chicken with flour.
-Mix & toss until you see that all the pieces are completely covered.
-Shake off the excess flour.
+- Coat the chicken with flour.
+Mix and toss until all the pieces are completely covered then shake off the excess flour.

-- On medium heat, in a hot saucepan with extra virgin olive oil, put the chicken without overcrowding.
-Season with salt & pepper.
-Brown both sides.
+- On medium heat, in a hot saucepan with extra virgin olive oil, cook the chicken without overcrowding then brown both sides.

-- When both sides of the chicken are brown, squeeze the lemon juice.
-Cook for 5 minutes.
+- When both sides of the chicken are golden brown, pour the lemon juice then cook for about 5 minutes.

-- Add the capers & parsley, leaving some for later.
+- Add the capers and most of the parsley, leaving some for garnishing.
 Adjust the salt.

-- Turn off the fire when the sauce has been reduced almost completely.
+- Turn off the heat when the saus has been reduced almost completely.

-- Drizzle with extra virgin olive oil before serving & sprinkle the remaining parsley.
+- Before serving, drizzle with extra virgin olive oil and sprinkle the remaining parsley.